Damares Alves: Biography

+She studied pedagogy at the Faculdade Pio X in Aracaju and obtained a Bachelor of Arts in 1986.
+She then studied law at the Faculdades Integradas de São Carlos and obtained a Bachelor of Arts in 1992.

+Career

 In São Carlos, she worked for the Municipal Secretary of Tourism, serving in the old COMTUR (Municipal Commission of Tourism), during the government of the mayor Vadinho de Guzzi.
-In 1999, shortly before obtaining her registration in the state bar exam, the Order of Attorneys of São Paulo (OAB-SP, in a São Carlos subsection), she became junior parliamentarian auxiliary in Brasília.
+In 1999, shortly before obtaining her registration in the state bar exam, (the OAB-SP), she became junior parliamentarian auxiliary in Brasília.

 She was a pastor of Foursquare Gospel Church and also of the Baptist Church of Lagoinha, in Belo Horizonte.